markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 is very useful because it could be integrated with an CLI(i.e. Jenkins).
 And business teams, can easy track progress and status of project.
 To easier tracking of story, use cases, etc JGiven provide us annotation ``@IsTag``, that allows easier classification and searching reports by them.
-Here is an screen shoot of HTML reports:
+Here is a screen shoot of a HTML reports
 ![HTML report example](../images/JGivenHtmlReport.png)
 If you are interested in to see how HTML report works and looks, you can see and play with it on [JGiven's own tests](http://jgiven.org/jgiven-report/html5/#/all?page=1&itemsPerPage=40)